Altinn/app-localtest/README.md

 > make docker-start-localtest
 > ```

+Localtest should now be runningn on port 80 and can be accessed on <http://local.altinn.cloud:80>.

 #### Start your app
 _This step requires that you have already [created an app](https://docs.altinn.studio/app/getting-started/create-app/), added a [data model](https://docs.altinn.studio/app/development/data/data-model/data-models-tool/), and [cloned the app](https://docs.altinn.studio/app/getting-started/local-dev/) to your local environment._